 Final curing with glycerin gel to inhibit the presence of oxygen.

-I.D.S. and build up of 4.6 4.7 are performed and preperationss are done for indirect restorations under rubber dam.
+I.D.S. and build up of 46 and 47 is performed and preparation is done for indirect restorations under rubber dam isolation.

 The three restorations on the plaster model.